Vicki Hamilton OAM

 Vicki has had two of her family members pass away from asbestos related disease – her father with asbestos related lung cancer and her grandfather with asbestosis.

 Vicki has conducted a support group for asbestos sufferers and their families once a month since 2002.
 She visits sufferers and their families at home and hospital and takes medical equipment such as oxygen concentrators, conserving devices and wheel chairs etc to sufferers as needed.
-She also advocates on all issues concerning asbestos to improve the outcomes for sufferers and the community by lobbying all levels of Government – State and Federal – conducting media interviews radio and TV to alert the public to current asbestos issues at hand.
+She also advocates on all issues concerning asbestos and now silica to improve the outcomes for sufferers and the community by lobbying all levels of Government – State and Federal – conducting media interviews radio and TV to alert the public to current asbestos and silica issues at hand.

 Vicki is currently a member of the Latrobe Valley Asbestos Taskforce